saikiranchalla1/learning-docker-kubernetes-on-azure-aks/2_azure-aks-kubernetes/06-Azure-MySQL-for-AKS-Storage/README.md

 - What are the problems with MySQL Pod & Azure Disks?
 - How we are going to solve them using Azure MySQL Database?

+## Step-02 Pre-req:
+- Before you, move to the next step, get the VNET for the AKS cluster and create a new Subnet called `dbsubnet`.
+- To find the VNET for AKS cluster
+  - Navigate to Azure Portal and search for `Virtual Networks`
+  - Click on the VNET with name that looks like `aks-vnet-XXXXXXX`.
+This is the VNET that was created as a result of AKS Cluster creation.
+  - Click on the `Subnets` section under settings in the VNET and create a new subnet with the name `dbsubnet` (leave others as default) and click on `Save.
+  - Wait for the subnet to be created.
+Once the Subnet is created, move to the next step.
 ## Step-02: Create Azure Database for MySQL servers
 - Go to Service **Azure Database for MySQL servers**
 - Click on **Add**